bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 - 3 x 5 1/2" zip ties
 - 1 x Wire strippers or scissors

-1. On the starboard side (PixHawk side) collect the Bar30 wires and the Lumen signal wire and zip tie them to the long hex standoff slightly forward of the Motor Terminal Block using one zip tie.
+1. On the starboard side (Pixhawk side) collect the Bar30 wires and the Lumen signal wire and zip tie them to the long hex standoff slightly forward of the Motor Terminal Block using one zip tie.
 Make sure that the locking head of the zip tie and the wires are oriented to the inside of the long hex standoff.

 	<img src="/brov2/cad/zip-tie-starboard-1.png" class="img-responsive" style="max-width:900px" />